ultraJeff/rhacm-workshop/04.Application-Lifecycle/README.md

 Each application version will run on a cluster with the relevant tag.
 The application with the **development** version will run on clusters with the **environment=dev** label, while the application with the **production** version will run on clusters with the **environment=production** label.

-To achieve a functioning application, create the following resources -
+To achieve a functioning application, create the following resources:

 * **Namespace** - Create a namespace in which the custom resources are going to be deployed on the hub.